tewhatuora/api-standards/docs/api-security/12- PARJARMandSessionManagement.md

 ## Session Management

-Health NZ **SHOULD** implement Session Management as defined in the OpenID Connect standards defined below.
+Te Whatu Ora **SHOULD** implement Session Management as defined in the OpenID Connect standards defined below.

 There are four OpenID Connect Standards that try to address session management, these are: